getindata/kedro-airflow-k8s/docs/source/02_installation/01_installation.md

 Commands:
-  compile          Create an Airflow DAG for a project schedule          Uploads pipeline to Airflow with given schedule upload-pipeline  Uploads pipeline to Airflow DAG location
+  compile          Create an Airflow DAG for a project run-once         Uploads pipeline to Airflow and runs once schedule         Uploads pipeline to Airflow with given schedule upload-pipeline  Uploads pipeline to Airflow DAG location
 ```